 Witches are having a bit of a moment.
 Of course, that’s not exactly new; the figure of the witch has been a dark fascination for humanity throughout the ages, and a favorite of filmmakers and audiences since the earliest days of cinema.
 But their popularity comes and goes in waves, and right now, we’re in the biggest witch boom since the 90s heyday of Sabrina, Willow, Nancy and the Sanderson Sisters.

-With Netflix’s Chilling Adventures of Sabrina and Amazon’s Suspiria remake putting their spells on audiences, let’s take a look at a few of the best witch movies ever made to get you in that spooky Halloween spirit.
+With Netflix’s Chilling Adventures of Sabrina and Amazon’s Suspiria remake putting their spells on audiences in the past year, let’s take a look at a few of the best witch movies ever made to get you in that spooky Halloween spirit.
 Grab the broom, fire up some candles, and spark the cauldron, because I’m looking back at some of my favorite witch movies of all time when I’m in need of a magical mood.

 But again, there’s no shortage of great witch films out there.
 These are my personal favorites, and they’re just scratching the surface.
 If you’re looking for horror, you can’t go wrong with Mario Bava‘s Black Sunday, George Romero‘s Season of The Witch, Lucky McKee‘s The Woods, the recent Spanish horror comedy Witching & Bitching, or the silent fictionalized documentary Häxan, which is filled to the brim with iconic witchcraft imagery and really sets the mood with its hypnotic score.